CATEGORY

 BABIES UNIT

-This unit houses children from the age of 0-2 years – Children with special needs or with high dependency may stay here a bit longer, this is the most sensitive unit in the home, it is also labour intensive and costly to maintain.
-Children here exclusively depend on formula milk until they are six months old when they are introduced to other foods, the caregivers work in shifts to help the little ones.
-They need high standard of care to keep them healthy because their immunity is very low since most of them did not suckle, the unit is under 24 hours watch by a health care provider.
+This unit houses children from the age of 0-2 years.
+Children with special needs or with high dependency may stay here a bit longer, This is the most sensitive unit in the home; it is also labour-intensive and costly to maintain.
+Children here exclusively depend on formula milk until they are six months old, when they are introduced to other foods, the caregivers work in shifts to help the little ones.
+They need a high standard of care to keep them healthy because their immunity is very low since most of them did not suckle.
+The unit is under 24-hour watch by a health care provider.

 TODDLER’S UNIT

-After attaining the age of two years, the children graduate to the toddler’s unit – The first toddlers’ unit is for children between the age of 2 years and 3 and a half years, at this unit they are assisted to quickly catch up with their milestones.
-Such milestones include speaking, walking, potty training among other things that a child of their age should know, and from here they proceed to the next toddler’s unit which is generally for pre-scholars.
+After attaining the age of two years, the children graduate to the toddler unit.
+The first toddlers’ unit is for children between the ages of 2 and 3 and a half years, at this unit, they are assisted to quickly catch up with their milestones.
+Such milestones include speaking, walking, and potty training, among other things that a child of their age should know, and from here they proceed to the next toddler unit, which is generally for pre-scholars.

 JUNIOR BOYS & GIRLS

-These are children between 6 and 12 years – We have separate unit for both boys and girls, each unit has two house mums who direct and take care of these children.
-They check their hygiene, make sure they do their homework, sleep well and are taking good care of their personal items.
+These are children between 6 and 12 years old.
+We have a separate unit for both boys and girls, each unit has two house mums who direct and take care of these children.
+They check their hygiene, make sure they do their homework, sleep well, and take good care of their items.

 SENIOR BOYS & GIRLS